rebcabin/masr/specs.md

 # 8. POLYMORPHIC SPECS FOR TERMS

 `defmulti` defines a name, say `term` (no colons), for a collection of `defmethods` with the same name.
-The `defmulti` links the defmulti-defmethod name `term` to a dispatcher function, here exactly the tag-fetcher `::term` (with colons), with this qualified keyword acting in its role of tag-fetcher.
+The `defmulti` links the name
+`term` to a dispatcher function, here exactly the tag-fetcher `::term` (with colons), acting in its role of tag-fetching function.
+Each defmethod of `term` is tagged by the value fetched from an entity via `::term`. defmulti/defmethod is thus a Clojure idiom for _polymorphism_:, a single defmulti function interface with many implementations, one for each value of the
-Each defmethod of `term` is also tagged by the value fetched from an entity via `::term`. defmulti/defmethod is a Clojure idiom for _polymorphism_, a `defmulti` function interface with many implementations.
-The interface is the same for all implementations -- it just accepts a term.
-The implementations differ from one to the other.
+`::term` keyword.
+The interface is the same for all implementations -- it just accepts a term entity.
+The implementations differ from one entity to the other, say `::symbol` from
+`::expr`.
 That's the meaning of "polymorphism" -- one interface, many implementations.

 ```clojure